aleksandrbazhin/TilePipe/docs/Documentation.md

 1. Perfectionism
 2. Ability to save and use custom rulesets (previously named presets).
 These are now json files, schema is included in the project.
 There is a viewer in the GUI.
 3. Project-like logic for every directory.
 Several tile sources now from a project, which can be exported at once.
 4. Every data is now explicit, there is minimal built-in logic (not examples, not templates, not rulesets).
-It's a VCS-ready approach, all the cahnges are now trackable.
+It's a VCS-ready approach, all the changes are now trackable.
 Everything previously built-in os now distributed as the examples.

 ## Screens